 Treatment / Management

 If microalbuminuria is present, aggressive measures should ensue with the ultimate goal of decreasing the risk of cardio-metabolic complications.
 The first-line treatment is lifestyle modifications to control diabetes and hypertension.
-Although it seems trivial, this can save retinal function, prevent further kidney damage, decrease stroke risk, and decrease microvascular complications.
-For type 2 diabetics with microalbuminuria, reports indicate that a normal protein diet of (0.8 g x kg)/(bodyweight x day) was optimal, not a low protein diet.
-Interestingly, eating chicken, instead of red meat, saw a urinary albumin excretion decrease of 46% along with decreasing total cholesterol and apolipoprotein B in type 2 diabetic patients with microalbuminuria.
+Although it seems trivial, this can save retinal function, prevent further kidney damage, decrease the risk of cerebrovascular accidents, and reduce microvascular complications.
+For patients with type 2 diabetes with microalbuminuria, reports indicate that a normal protein diet of (0.8 g x kg)/(bodyweight x day) was optimal, not a low protein diet.
+Interestingly, eating chicken, instead of red meat, saw a reduction in urinary albumin excretion of 46% along with decreasing total cholesterol and apolipoprotein B in type 2 diabetic patients with microalbuminuria.

 Maintaining an A1c of less than 7% has been shown to decrease the risk of developing not only microalbuminuria but also macroalbuminuria.
-The evidence shows that rosiglitazone and insulin have the best benefits and the least side effects.
-Angiotensin-converting enzyme (ACE) inhibitor, angiotensin receptor blocker (ARB), or beta-blocker vasodilators can reduce blood pressure.
-Although many clinicians commonly believe that ACE inhibitors and ARBs are interchangeable in the treatment method, some data does not support the effectiveness of ARBs.
+The evidence shows that rosiglitazone and insulin have the best outcomes and the least side effects.
+Angiotensin-converting enzyme (ACE) inhibitor, angiotensin receptor blocker (ARB), or vasodilatory beta-blockers can reduce blood pressure.
+Although many providers commonly believe that ACE inhibitors and ARBs are interchangeable in the treatment method, some data does not support the effectiveness of ARBs.
 These classes of drugs have an effect on reducing proteinuria separate from their antihypertensive effect.
-In patients younger than 50 years, the blood pressure goal should be 120/70-75 mmHg, whereas it is slightly higher at 125 to 130/80 to 85 mmHg in those older than 50.
-Moreover, ACE inhibitors are useful in diabetic patients, even without hypertension.
+In patients younger than 50 years, the blood pressure goal should be 120/70-75 mmHg, whereas it is slightly higher at 125-130/80-85 mmHg in those older than 50.
+Moreover, ACE inhibitors are useful in patients with diabetes, even without hypertension.
 They have a reno-protective effect of decreasing mesangial expansion and preventing the onset of glomerulosclerosis.
-The other anti-hypertensives help manage hypertension but have some to minimal effect in delaying the progression of kidney disease.
+The other anti-hypertensives help manage hypertension but have minimal effect in delaying the progression of kidney disease.
 Normalization of blood pressure in hypertensive patients results in a decrease in intraglomerular pressure and albuminuria.

 When considering the associated comorbidities with microalbuminuria, the treatment recommendations should also include weight loss, aspirin, and maintaining low-density lipoprotein cholesterol of less than 100.
 Finally, the level of microalbuminuria can serve as an indicator of treatment response, especially in patients with hyperinsulinemia, insulin resistance, and hypertension.

-Microalbuminuria can present in various diseases, including kidney-related and non-kidney related.
+Microalbuminuria can present in various diseases, kidney-related and non-kidney related.
 Notably, it has been proposed to be an acute phase reactant and subsequently increases during inflammation, especially ischemia, reperfusion, burns, trauma, sepsis, and surgery.
-Organ specific-inflammatory conditions that have correlations with microalbuminuria are periodontitis, obstructive respiratory disease, hepatitis, bowel disease, pancreatitis, rheumatoid arthritis, and psoriasis.
-Furthermore, increased toll-like receptor 4 was associated with microalbuminuria and diabetic kidney disease.
-Thus, the hypothesis is that inflammation activated further disease progression.
+Organ-specific inflammatory conditions that have correlations with microalbuminuria are periodontitis, obstructive respiratory disease, hepatitis, bowel disease, pancreatitis, rheumatoid arthritis, and psoriasis.
+Furthermore, increased toll-like receptor 4 is found to be associated with microalbuminuria and diabetic kidney disease.
+Thus, the hypothesis is that inflammation activates further disease progression.

 Moreover, microalbuminuria coinciding with third-trimester pregnancies could indicate the future sequelae of pre-eclampsia.

 It is well known that the glomerular filtration rate (GFR) is useful in staging chronic kidney disease.
 In comparison to microalbuminuria, GFR is a pure kidney damage marker.
 Several studies have demonstrated that there is a continuous correlation between microalbuminuria and developing end-stage renal disease.
 Therefore, when presented with a patient with a reduced GFR classified under stage 3 or 4, the patient with microalbuminuria should be considered very high risk, instead of high risk as per the GFR.
-This classification ensures the physician and patient undergo rapid action to prevent further complications, such as macroalbuminuria, diabetic kidney disease, proteinuria, and chronic kidney disease.
+This classification ensures that prompt action is taken to prevent further complications, such as macroalbuminuria, diabetic kidney disease, proteinuria, and chronic kidney disease.

 Microalbuminuria has links with a high rate of atherosclerotic cardiovascular events (such as coronary artery disease, stroke, and peripheral vascular disease) and subsequently increased morbidity and mortality.
-The evidence reveals in adults; it is a four to six-fold increase, whereas, in people with diabetes, it is only two-fold.
+The evidence reveals in adults; it is a four to six-fold increase, whereas, in patients with diabetes, it is only two-fold.
 The risk of cardiovascular events is even higher for patients with macroalbuminuria versus microalbuminuria.
-Thus, screening and treatment compliance during MA could prevent macroalbuminuria and even death.
-The UACR range for microalbuminuria starts 2 mg/day, but data shows that the risk between increased UAE and cardiovascular disease can begin even at 1 mg/day.
+Thus, screening and compliance with the treatment of microalbuminuria could prevent macroalbuminuria and even death.
+The UACR range for microalbuminuria starts at 2 mg/day, but data shows that the risk between increased UAE and cardiovascular disease can begin even at 1 mg/day.

 Among patients with essential hypertension, microalbuminuria can predict kidney function decline, coronary artery stenosis, and hypertensive retinopathy.
 Importantly, the latter two are reversible with adequate treatment.